aedera/deepredmt/README.md

 characterization, limiting further advances on genetic engineering techniques for RNA manipulation.

-Deepred-Mt is a novel method to predict editing sites in angiosperm mitochondrial RNA.
+Deepred-Mt is a novel method to predict C-to-U editing sites in angiosperm mitochondrial RNA.
 Given an RNA sequence consisting of a central cytidine flanked by 20 nucleotides on each side, Deepred-Mt scores if the central cytidine is edited.
 This score is computed using motifs extracted by a